 TeachMideast is an educational outreach initiative developed by the Middle East Policy Council.
-TeachMideast is a resource designed primarily to give high school and community college teachers the foundation they need to teach about critical, complex and intriguing subjects.
+TeachMideast is a resource designed to give high educators the foundation they need to teach about critical, complex and intriguing subjects.

-- Our educational outreach program for K-14 teachers and the community at large.
+- Educational Outreach Pillar: Our educational outreach program, Teach Mideast, for K-14 teachers and the community at large.

 You may learn about the other MEPC initiatives by visiting their website.